AI Detector False Positive Rates: 2026 Data Compared

 An institutional action on your record feels like a death sentence.
 It is not.
 Here is what you must disclose, how to write the 1,325-character essay, and what actually happens to applicants with IAs.

 AMCAS allows AI for brainstorming and editing.
-CASPA bans it entirely.
+CASPA permits only spelling and grammar tools and prohibits substantive AI drafting.
 TMDSAS requires your voice.
 AACOMAS says almost nothing.
-Here's what each policy actually means.

 We analyzed 210 course-level AI policies and 174 admissions policies.
 Only 1.9% of syllabi name a detection tool.
 The gap between AI rules and enforcement is enormous at every level of higher education.